eriktorsner/wp-bootstrap/README.md

 ###Section: wpbootstrap

-An associative array of content that can be serialized to disk using the wp-export method and later unserialized back into a WordPress install using the wp-import method.
+This sections defines how to handle content during export and import of data using the wp-export or wp-import command.

-**posts** contains zero or more keys with an associated array.
-The key specifies a post_type (page, post etc) and the array contains post_name for each post to include.
+**posts** Used during the export process.
+Contains zero or more keys with an associated array.
+The key specifies a post_type (page, post etc) and the array contains **post_name** for each post to include.
 The export process also includes any media (images) that are attached to the specific post.

-**menus** contains zero or more keys with an associated array.
+**menus** Used during the export process.
+Contains zero or more keys with an associated array.
 The key represents the menu name (as defined in WordPress admin) and the array should contain each *location* that the menu appears in.
-The location identifiers are unique for each theme.
+Note that location identifiers are unique for each theme.

-**taxonomies** contains zero or more keys with either a string or array as the value.
+**taxonomies** Used during the export process.
+Contains zero or more keys with either a string or array as the value.
 Use asterisk (*) if you want to include all terms in the taxonomy.
 Use an array of term slugs if you want to only include specific terms from that taxonomy.

+**references** Used during the import process.
+This is a structure that describes option values (in the wp_option table) that contains references to a page or a taxonomy term.
+The reference item can contain a "posts" and a "terms" object describing settings that points to either posts or taxonomy terms.
+Each of these objects contains one single member "options" referring to the wp_options table (support for other references will be added later).
+The "options" member contains an array with names of options in the wp_option table.
+There are three ways to refer to an option:

+  - **1.** A simple string, for instance "page_on_front".
+Meaning that there is an option in the wp_options table named "page_on_front" and that option is a reference to a post ID.
+  - **2.** An object with a single name-value pair, for instance {"mysetting": "[2]"} or {"mysetting2":"->page_id"} meaning:
+    -  There is an option in the wp_options table named "mysetting"
+    - That setting is an array or object and the value tells wp-bootstrap how to access the array element or member variable of interest.
+The value follows PHP syntax, so an array element is accessed via "[]" notation and an object member variable is accessed via the "->" syntax.
+  - **3.** As above, but instead of a simple string value, the value is an array of strings.

+Reference resolving will only look at the pages/posts/terms included in your import set.
+The import set might include an option "mypage" in the config/wpbootstrap.json file that points to post ID=10.
+Also in the import set, there is that page with id=10.
+When this page is imported in the target WordPress installation, it might get anohter ID, 22 for instance.
+By telling wp-bootstrap that the setting "mypage" in the wp_options table refers to a page, wp-bootstrap will update that option to the new value 22 as part of the process.

-###References and automatic includes
+###Parent child references and automatic includes

 Wp-bootstrap tries it's hardest to preseve references between exported WordPress objects.
 If you export a page that is the child of another page, the parent page will be included in the exported data regardless if that page was included in the settings.
 Similar, if you export a menu that points to a page or taxonomy term was not specified, that page and taxonomy term will also be included in the exported data.